 - Fast way to include protein in a meal

-- Can incorporate into: smoothies, baked goods, soups, and more.
+- Incorporate into: smoothies, baked goods, soups, and more.

-As we already stated, at 131 Method we do encourage whole food sources of protein over protein powders to ensure the most nutrient dense and less risky option.
-But we also know that certain circumstances make protein powders the best choice.
-We are very pro individualized nutrition so if that makes sense for YOU, great!
-Now you know how to choose quality protein source, interpret labels, understand the amino acid profile, and scan the ingredient list for optimal ingredient options.
+The 131 Method encourages whole food sources of protein over protein powders to ensure the most nutrient dense meals.
+But, we know that certain circumstances make protein powders a needed choice.
+We promote individualized nutrition, so if that makes sense for YOU, great!
+Now you know how to choose quality protein source, interpret labels, understand the amino acid profile, and scan ingredient lists for optimal ingredient options.